-Category Cash limit Any single organisation, except the UK Central and Local Government £6m UK Central Government unlimited UK Local Authorities (per counterparty) £12m Any group of organisations under the same ownership £6m per group Any group of pooled funds under the same management £6m per manager Negotiable instruments held in a broker's nominee account £10m per broker Foreign countries £6m per country Registered Providers £5m in total Unsecured investments with Building Societies £6m in total
+Cash limit Any single organisation, except the UK Central and Local Government £4m UK Central Government unlimited UK Local Authorities (per counterparty) £12m Any group of organisations under the same ownership £4m per group Any group of pooled funds under the same management £4m per manager Negotiable instruments held in a broker's nominee account £10m per broker Foreign countries £4m per country Registered Providers £5m in total Unsecured investments with Building Societies £6m in total

 Liquidity Management: The Council forecasts on a prudent basis the maximum period for which funds may be committed therefore minimising the risk of the Council being forced to borrow on unfavourable terms to meet its financial commitments.
-A limit of £15 million (table 3 above) has been set for 2016-17 for long term investments and this has been set with reference to the Medium Term Financial Strategy and cash flow forecast.
-This represents just under 30% of the maximum amount of investments that the Council anticipates to have at any one point in time during 2017-18.
+A limit of £15m (table 3 above) has been set for 2016-17 for long term investments and this has been set with reference to the Medium Term Financial Strategy and cash flow forecast.
+This represents 30% of the maximum amount of investments that the Council anticipate to have at any one point in time during 2016-17.